jkeohan/rctr-8-2-21/w07d12/intro-to-react-router-part2.md

 <img src="https://i.imgur.com/EVfxNzn.png" width=500/>

-So it looks like `props.match.params.currency` contains the value that we need to make the API call.
+So it looks like `props.match.params.currency` contains the currency code that we need to make the API call.

 ## Adding useState and useEffect to Currency Component

+Knowing that in order to view the most active price we will need to make an API call.
+Once the data has been fetched we will need to update state in order to force the component to re-render.

-Knowing that its best to make an API call and retrieve the most active price this will require that the component re-render.
-In order for this to happen we will need to make use of btoh `useState` and `useEffect`, so let's import them into the `Currency` Component
+In order to implement this logic we will need to make use of both `useState` and `useEffect`, so let's import them into the `Currency` Component

 ```js
 import React, {useState, useEffect} from "react";